hujhax/austin-improv-wiki/Performers/Margaux Binder.md

 ---
-description: "An improv performer who works primarily with The&nbsp;New&nbsp;Movement."
+description: "An improv performer who works primarily with The New Movement."
 image: "File/Margaux%20Binder.jpg"
 ---
 <div>